Kasia Boddy

-Kasia Boddy is a Professor of American Literature at the University of Cambridge and a fellow of Fitzwilliam College.
-She was born in Aberdeen in 1966 and grew up in Glasgow, where she attended Hyndland Secondary School.
+Kasia Boddy (born 1966) is a British academic of American literary and cultural history.
+She is Professor of American Literature at the University of Cambridge and a fellow of Fitzwilliam College.

+Boddy was born in Aberdeen in 1966 and grew up in Glasgow, where she attended Hyndland Secondary School.
 She did an MA in English and Philosophy at Edinburgh and a PhD on American short fiction at Cambridge.
-She has also taught at the universities of York, Dundee and University College London.
+She has also taught at the universities of York, Dundee, and University College London.